Controlling Markovianity with Chiral Giant Atoms

-where we assume $g$ to be real, $\varphi_1$ to vanish (as it can be gauged away), and $x_j=x_1+(j-1)d$ for $j=1,\dots,L$, so that the coupling points are equally spaced.
-The assumption of weak coupling makes this system equivalent to a continuous waveguide with linear dispersion~\cite{ShenPRA2009}, see Fig.~\ref{FigAnalogy}(c).
-From an experimental point of view, our waveguide Hamiltonian can be implemented with a continuous transmission line~\cite{JoshiPRX2023}, as well as with an array of coupled superconducting circuits~\cite{KimPRX2021,ScigliuzzoPRX2022,ZhangScience2023}.
-In Fourier space the interaction Hamiltonian~\eqref{eq:int_ham} reads $\hat H_\T{int} = \sum_k g_k\,\hat\sigma \hat a _{k}^\dagger + \T{H.c.}$, where
+where we assume $g$ to be real and $x_2=x_1+d$.
+We focus here on a two-legged giant atom, though our result generalizes to the the case of multiple coupling points, as we detail in~\cite{Appendix}.
+In Fourier space the interaction Hamiltonian~\eqref{eq:int_ham} reads $\hat H_\T{int} = \sum_k \hat h_\T{int}(k)$, where $\hat h_\T{int}(k) = g_k\hat\sigma\hat a_k^\dagger + \text{H.c.}$ and $g_k = g[e^{i(\varphi_1+kx_1)}+e^{i(\varphi_2+kx_2)}]/\sqrt{N}$.
 When all these phases are zero, we refer to the giant atom as \textit{non-chiral}.
 By contrast, we will call the giant atom \textit{chiral} whenever we take into account non-zero phases.
-This is because, in the latter case, time reversal symmetry is broken ($g_k\neq g_{-k}$ in general).
-In the following we focus on two-legged giant atoms, leaving the general case to the end of the paper.
+This is because, in the latter case, time-reversal symmetry is broken ($g_k\neq g_{-k}$, or $T \hat h_\T{int}(k) T^{-1} \neq \hat h_\T{int}(-k)$, $T$ being the time-reversal symmetry operator).
+The assumption of weak coupling makes our system equivalent to a giant atom coupled to a continuous waveguide with linear dispersion~\cite{ShenPRA2009}, see Fig.~\ref{FigAnalogy}(c).
+Therefore, from an experimental point of view, our waveguide Hamiltonian can be implemented with a continuous transmission line~\cite{JoshiPRX2023}, as well as with an array of coupled superconducting circuits~\cite{KimPRX2021,ScigliuzzoPRX2022,ZhangScience2023}.